jdaw1/penrose_tiling/text/c.md

 Execution was in [Xcode](https://developer.apple.com/xcode/)&rsquo;s debug mode to catch possible stray pointer misbehaviours (of which there were none).

 A deeper recursion would need more memory.
-It might be that one more recursion, so &asymp;&#8239;0.14&nbsp;billion rhombii, would require 64&#8239;GiB of memory; and two more, &asymp;&#8239;0.37&nbsp;billion rhombii, would require &asymp;&#8239;160&#8239;GiB, and execution would likely take a few weeks.
+It might be that one more recursion, so &asymp;&#8239;0.14&nbsp;billion rhombi, would require 64&#8239;GiB of memory; and two more, &asymp;&#8239;0.37&nbsp;billion rhombi, would require &asymp;&#8239;160&#8239;GiB, and execution would likely take a few weeks.
-Also consider: the disk space to hold the JSON; the disk space to hold the database used for post-processing such as selection of relevant rhombii; the storage space and software on the computer in the tile-laying machines.
+Also consider: the disk space to hold the JSON; the disk space to hold the database used for post-processing such as selection of relevant rhombi; the storage space and software on the computer in the tile-laying machines.
 Indeed, I doubt that your physical area really needs many more tens of millions of tiles.

 Somewhere not far beyond `numTilings = 19`, there might be a need to enlarge some types from `long int` (&le;&nbsp;2<small><sup>31</sup></small>&#8239;&minus;&#8239;1 &asymp;&nbsp;2&nbsp;billion, and which should not be `unsigned` as it needs to be able to hold `-1`) to `long long int` (&le;&nbsp;2<small><sup>63</sup></small>&#8239;&minus;&#8239;1 &asymp;&nbsp;9&nbsp;quintillion =&nbsp;9&#8239;&times;&#8239;10<small><sup>18</sup></small>).

-Anyway, by me, not tested beyond `numTilings = 17`&nbsp; &DoubleLongRightArrow;&nbsp;&nbsp;0&#8239;&le;&#8239;`tilingId`&#8239;&le;&#8239;16, the largest of which has almost fifty&#8209;four million rhombii.
+Anyway, by me, not tested beyond `numTilings = 17`&nbsp; &DoubleLongRightArrow;&nbsp;&nbsp;0&#8239;&le;&#8239;`tilingId`&#8239;&le;&#8239;16, the largest of which has almost fifty&#8209;four million rhombi.

 ## Code workings ##